 Nico Nico Douga and is the Japanese equivalent of YouTube.
 If you want to reach out to potential viewers in Japan, you can consider uploading to this web sharing site.
 Unfortunately, unless you know Japanese, you won’t be able to make use of one of the most interesting features of the site&mdash’;viewers can add comments directly onto the video and these scroll across the video as it is being played.

-If you are using a browser that automatically translates web pages (I use Chrome mainly, but sometimes use Explorer).
-It will make your uploading a lot easier.
-Once you are logged in, you can find a ‘post video’ command in the toolbar at the top of the web-page (the third command from the right).
+Once you are logged in, you can find a ‘post video’ command in the toolbar at the top of the web-page).
 Uploading is a straightforward task, but the limitations regarding file size, format and bitrate are very restrictive, especially for free users.

 Free vs. Premium Membership